volantvm/fledge/README.md

 # Fledge

-**Volant Plugin Builder**
+**Volant Image Builder**

-Fledge is the plugin builder, the toolkit for creating the boot artifacts referenced in Volant plugins.
+Fledge is the image builder, the toolkit for creating the boot artifacts referenced in Volant images.
 It helps to streamline the process of building either an initramfs with your own payload(preferably a static binary), or a rootfs from a Docker image, which also supports injecting your own payload.

 The recipe for building your artifact is defined in a `fledge.toml` file.
-There are two kinds of configuration files for Volant plugins: `manifest.json` and `fledge.toml`
+There are two kinds of configuration files for Volant images: `manifest.json` and `fledge.toml`

 This guide is focused on the 'fledge.toml' configuration file, as this repository is focused on the stage of building the artifact.
-If you are looking for the 'manifest.json' configuration file, meaning if you do not intend to build the artifact yourself and only want to install a pre-made plugin, please refer to [initramfs-plugin-example](https://github.com/volantvm/initramfs-plugin-example)(caddy) or [oci-plugin-example](https://github.com/volantvm/oci-plugin-example)(nginx)
+If you are looking for the 'manifest.json' configuration file, meaning if you do not intend to build the artifact yourself and only want to install a pre-made image, please refer to [initramfs-image-example](https://github.com/volantvm/initramfs-image-example)(caddy) or [oci-image-example](https://github.com/volantvm/oci-image-example)(nginx)

 Let's get started on building the artifact.